Overview

 CURL Example

-Here is an example using CURL (please substitute your values of client-id
+Here is an example using CURL (please substitute your values of client-id, client-secret, dashboard-url and user-to-proxy-for):

 curl client-id:client-secret@dashboard-url/oauth/token -d "grant_type=client_credentials&proxy_user=user-to-proxy-for"